-An easy way to check how much you could save is by using our simple overpayment calculator.
-Enter the monthly or lump sum overpayments you want to make, and we’ll show you:
+An easy way to check how much you could save is by using our simple mortgage overpayment calculator.
+Using our calculator, here's an example using a £200,000 mortgage over 25 years at 5% interest:

-You can also ask your lender about the best way to make further overpayments, such as by standing order, bank transfer, in a branch or by phoning them each time.
+You can also ask your lender about the best way to make further overpayments, such as by:

 When you make overpayments, you may be asked if you want to reduce next month’s payment by the amount you’ve overpaid or keep your payments the same and reduce the term of your mortgage.

 This is usually 10% of your remaining balance each year.
-However, some deals are stricter while others are more flexible.
+However, some lenders and deals are stricter while others are more flexible.

 If you go over this limit, your lender might make you pay an early repayment charge (ERC), which can also apply if you pay off your mortgage early.